zyang498/SI618_P1/README.md

 ### Problem 3: For the state with high education investment but low household income, inspect the previous two questions on the level of counties.
 What counties mainly cause that result?
 What might be the potential root reasons?

 To answer this problem, I pick the most extreme case--Oklahoma among the five states specified in **Problem 2**.
 Oklahoma has the highest average annual education expenditure increase rate, but a significantly low level of household income.
-After joining the datasets on the county level as stated in the **Data Manipulation** section, I plot the two similar graphs as in **Problem 2** and **Problem 3**.
+After joining the datasets on the county level as stated in the **Data Manipulation** section (detailed code is also included there), I plot the two similar graphs as in **Problem 2** and **Problem 3**.
 The differences are that I compute all the statistics on the county level.
 They result in the two graphs below.
 The first one is of **the total expenditures in 2016 of each counties in Oklahoma vs. the median household income of each counties in Oklahoma**.

 ![Figure 4](/Problem3_01.jpeg "Figure 4.
 2016ExpendituresOklahoma vs. householdIncomeOklahoma")